iPod inventor co-designs $35,000 watch

 Solar powered

 The user only needs to set the time once, when the watch is new, and up to two time zones can be registered.
-This can be done via a smartphone app that connects via Bluetooth, although Mintiens is quick to point out that everything can be done through the watch itself too.
+This can be done in a phone app that connects via Bluetooth, although Mintiens is quick to point out that everything is doable through the watch itself too.

 "And the electronic elements are not interfering with the mechanical components of the watch at all, but are only used to set the time," he said.